kubeflow/spark-operator/docs/website/user-guide/workload-scheduler-integration.md

 `schedulerName` is explicitly configured, the pods use the cluster's default kube-scheduler with the GangScheduling plugin.

-When the backend is enabled, the controller checks API discovery for `scheduling.k8s.io/v1alpha2` during startup.
-If the API is unavailable, controller startup fails with an actionable error before applications are reconciled.
+When the backend is enabled, the backend factory is registered at controller startup.
+API discovery occurs when the backend is invoked during application reconciliation, not at startup.
+Discovery failures return an error for that application's reconciliation attempt without aborting the controller process.

 ## Submit an application